Rohit23032003/Weather-Dashboard/README.md

   messagingSenderId: "YOUR_MESSAGING_SENDER_ID",
   appId: "YOUR_APP_ID"
 };
-replace you firebase config in Auth.js file

-Running the App
+##Running the App
 Start the development server: npm start

-Open http://localhost:3000 to view it in your browser.
+##Open http://localhost:3000 to view it in your browser.
 The page will reload when you make changes.
 You may also see any lint errors in the console.

-Available Scripts
+##Available Scripts
-In the project directory, you can run:
+In the project directory, you can run: npm start\

-npm start
-Runs the app in the development mode.
+##Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.
 The page will reload when you make changes.
 You may also see any lint errors in the console.

-npm test
+##npm test
 Launches the test runner in the interactive watch mode.
 See the section about running tests for more information.

-npm run build
+##npm run build
 Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
+##The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about deployment for more information.